 As clubs continued to grow in size, they began to look for more competition outside their own club area.
 They began to send teams to other towns to face other clubs.
 From these first contests, the idea of travel teams evolved, providing a broader scope of competition than the traditional in-house leagues in each town.
 The need soon arose for some organization and scheduling of these games, and so the Long Island Junior Soccer League administration took over the task.
 Today there are over 1,600 teams playing in the travel program, and the league schedules as many as 11,000 games between the Spring and Fall seasons.
 Remarkably enough, this does not include scheduling of tournaments.

 Initially, these teams were comprised entirely of boys.
 The Long Island teams were soon excelling and traveling all over the country to participate in the most prestigious tournaments.
 Some teams traveled as far as Brazil, Taiwan, Europe, and even the USSR.
 Over time, college coaches began looking to Long Island for recruits to fill their rosters.
-National Championships have been won by the U17 West Babylon Panthers, and the U18 Terryville Fire.
+National Championships have been won by the U17 West Babylon Panthers, the U18 Terryville Fire, the U16 Smithtown Arsenal, and the U19 Massapequa Arsenal.
 In addition, players like Mike Windishman, Mike Collins, Jim Rooney, Mike Petke, Mark Semioli, Chris Armas, Michael Kirmse, and Chris Wingert, among others have entered the professional ranks in the United States and Europe.

 In 1974, the girls became a regular part of the Long Island Junior Soccer League Travel Program.
 Lisa Gozley of the Massapequa Soccer Club initiated this program in conjunction with clubs in Hicksville, Deer Park, and East Meadow, and now the girls program has equaled the boys in size.
 It has also grown in stature.
 A large number of Long Island girls have developed within the travel program and have been recruited by many major colleges around the country.
 The league also takes great pride in the Long Island players who have become part of the National Program such as Emily Pickering, first captain of the women's national team, Sara Whalen, Shannon McMillan, Danielle Egan, Christie Welsh, Tina DiMartino, Victoria DiMartino, and Crystal Dunne to name just a few.